jterrazz/42-dr-quine/README.md

 # 42-dr-quine
-Quine challenges implemented in C, Assembly and Javascript.
+> Quine challenges implemented in C, Assembly and Javascript.

+This project addresses auto-replication issues, and confronts you the Kleene's recursion theorem.

 ## Getting started
 ```bash